tidev/babel-preset-app/README.md

 - `env`
   - `useBuiltIns: false`: Disabled for now because the Titanium core runtime already bundles all neccessary polyfills.
 See [TIMOB-27629](https://jira.appcelerator.org/browse/TIMOB-27629) for a planned improvment of this option.
   - `targets`: Will be set depdending on the platform you build for.
-On Android this is V8 version Titanium was build for.
+On Android this is the V8 version Titanium was build for.
 On iOS this is either the configured `<min-ios-ver>` of your project, or the default minimum supported iOS version of the SDK you are building with.

 - `titanium`
   - `deploytype`: The deployment type of the issued build command.